How REITs do cross-portfolio reporting when properties use different PMS systems

 How do REITs do cross-portfolio reporting when properties use different PMS systems?

-The most reliable approach is a unified data layer: a purpose-built connector (like Propexo Connect) moves data from each PMS into a single data warehouse with normalized schema, and a BI tool reads from the warehouse.
+The most reliable approach is a unified data layer: a purpose-built connector (like Propexo Connect) moves data from each PMS into a single data warehouse, you model it into one schema (or read via the Unified API), and a BI tool reads from the warehouse.
 This eliminates the need to maintain multiple direct PMS integrations and produces one consistent dataset for portfolio-wide reporting.

 Can REITs use Fivetran or Airbyte to connect Yardi and RealPage to a warehouse?

 Fivetran and Airbyte do not have native connectors for Yardi, RealPage, or Entrata.
 Building custom connectors on those platforms requires significant engineering time and ongoing maintenance.
-Propexo Connect provides these connectors pre-built, with PM-domain-aware normalization that generic ELT tools do not include.
+Propexo Connect provides these connectors pre-built and fully managed — connectors generic ELT tools simply do not have.

 What data does Propexo sync from Yardi, RealPage, and Entrata?

 Propexo Connect syncs operational data — units, leases, residents, charges, work orders, leasing activity, payments, and more — from each PMS into your warehouse.
-The exact objects depend on what each PMS exposes via its API, but the schema is normalized across all sources so you can query across them consistently.
+The exact objects depend on what each PMS exposes via its API.
+Each source lands in its native structure; model it downstream (or read via the Unified API) to query across sources consistently.

 How long does it take to get cross-portfolio reporting working with Propexo?